kpouer/Disk-Mosaic/README.md

 ## Description

-Disk‑Mosaic is a disk‑usage visualization app written in Rust with egui.
+Disk‑Mosaic is a disk‑usage visualization app written in Rust that supports terminal and desktop mode.
 It scans a folder (or an entire drive) and displays the space distribution as a treemap so you can quickly spot which directories and files take the most space.

 Note: This is not a disk cleaning tool.
-It only displays the space distribution to help you spot which directories and files take the most space.
+It only displays the space distribution to help you spot which directories and files take the most space but will not delete any file.

 ![Boot](media/screenshot.png)